ericm48/ai-completion-demo/README.md

 # Simple Spring AI Application with Azure OpenAI

-This project contains a simple java app, that will ask a basic question to the Azure OpenAI Service.
+This project contains a simple java-spring-boot app that will ask a basic question to the Azure OpenAI Service, and return the answer.

-The response to the question is from the Azure OpenAI Service.

 ## Prerequisite